-Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils. - Writing - Speaking - Performing Assessments and observations indicate significantly improved writing, oral language and performance speaking/reading among disadvantaged pupils.
+Intended outcome Success criteria Improved reading attainment among disadvantaged pupils. - Phonics - Reading KS2 reading outcomes in 2024/25 show that 100% of disadvantaged pupils met the expected standard.
+Improved oral language skills and vocabulary among disadvantaged pupils. - Writing - Speaking - Performing Assessments and observations indicate significantly improved writing, oral language and performance speaking/reading among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
-Improved reading attainment among disadvantaged pupils. - Phonics - Reading KS2 reading outcomes in 2023/24 show that 100% of disadvantaged pupils met the expected standard.
-Improved maths attainment for disadvantaged pupils at the end of KS2. - Maths KS2 maths outcomes in 2023/24 show that 100% of disadvantaged pupils met the expected standard.
-To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils. - Well Being - SEN Sustained high levels of wellbeing by 2023/24 demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations a significant reduction in bullying incidents a significant increase in participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils. - Attendance Sustained high attendance by 2023/24 demonstrated by: the overall unauthorised absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 50%. the percentage of all pupils who are persistently absent being below 4% and the figure among disadvantaged pupils being no more than 50% lower than their peers.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils. - Well Being - SEN Sustained high levels of wellbeing by 2024/25 demonstrated by: - qualitative data from student voice, student and parent surveys and teacher observations - a significant reduction in bullying incidents - a significant increase in participation in enrichment activities, particularly among disadvantaged pupils Improved maths attainment for disadvantaged pupils at the end of KS2. - Maths KS2 maths outcomes in 2024/25 show that 100% of disadvantaged pupils met the expected standard.
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils. - Attendance Sustained high attendance by 2024/25 demonstrated by: the overall unauthorised absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 50%. the percentage of all pupils who are persistently absent being below 4% and the figure among disadvantaged pupils being no more than 50% lower than their peers.